Configuring Institutional File Systems (SMB/SFTP/iRODS/S3)

 ChallengeResponseAuthentication yes

-iRODS File System Specific Options
+iRODS File System configuration

 RSpace can connect to instances of the iRODS data management software (see iRODS Integration for full details).

-Select the iRODS option from the institutional file systems configuration page and enter the details of the iRODS instance you wish to connect to as detailed below:
+Select the iRODS option from the Institutional File Systems configuration page and enter the details of the iRODS instance you wish to connect to as detailed below:

-After migration of Institutional File System
+After migration of an Institutional File System

 During the lifetime of RSpace deployment it may happen that Institutional File System is moved to a different location (URL), or that the folder structure is changed.
 In some cases it may be possible to keep the filestore links added to RSpace documents to work after migration, but that depends on how different the new paths are.